idopterlabs/masumi-cardano-agent/README.md

   <img src="docs/crypto-degen.png" alt="Degen" width="350">
 </p>

-A CrewAI that interacts with the Cardano blockchain and runs on the Masumi network.
+A CrewAI that interacts with the Cardano blockchain and runs on the Masumi network via the [Masumi Cardano Agent API](https://github.com/idopterlabs/masumi-cardano-agent-api)

 ## Setup